 As the song says, you are going to Barbados, and Bridgetown.
 The nearest place to the port is Bridgetown, the capital, where there is a lovely beach and also plenty of shops.
 It is nice to spend a day there, you can swim with the turtles, go snorkelling, or just sit in a beach bar, but there is so much more to see.
 Ambitiously, we travelled all over the island on public buses even if the ship was only there for the usual short day.
 There are two main bus stations, one near the cruise terminal on the Northside of town, the second the other side of the River in the middle of town.

-In completely the other direction, and from the bus station near the cruise terminal, you can easily go North to Mullins.
-A lovely place to spend time, and just a short two dollar trip is a lunch on the beach at the famous Mullins bar in St Peter.
+Hometown, originally names James Town after King James I was the first settlement in Barbados.
+It now houses all the super swanky designer brands.
+Sandy Lane is a little further north, but not so far, so maybe on the way back, is Mullins Bay, and Mullins restaurant.
+All easy on the bus from the bus station near the cruise terminal.
+A lovely place to spend time, and just a short two dollar trip.
+Lunch on the beach at the famous Mullins bar in St Peter is a great idea for a cruise stop.
 The atmosphere is buzzy and the service is friendly, you can easily spend an afternoon there.
 Try the banana boat ride from the beach in front of the bar.
 It is such fun.
 Or sit and watch your friends fall off.
 Equally fun!

 ROCKLEY BAY and WORTHING BOARDWALK

-There is usually a trip or excursion to the beach and it is often one in this area.
+South of the capital Bridge Town, from the other bus station are a number of well serviced public beaches.
+There is usually a cruise ship trip or excursion to the beach and it is often one in this area.
 If you love to walk by the sea there is a really long boardwalk from Rockley in Hastings down to Worthing.
 Every beach you pass is white sand and clear blue sea.
 There are cafes and bars galore and on the roadside my favourite, a juice bar called Art Splash that also sells light healthy lunches.
 It is an Art Centre and Farmers Market.
 Further along, the Tiki Bar is a great one and if you buy lunch you get a free sun bed.
 There is also live music there on the weekends.
 This used to be the bar of Club Rockley which was one of the original Barbados Holiday clubs.
 The first time we went there the other guests were Darren Gough and his family and Paul Daniels and my tennis partner for the week, Debbie.
 Barbados is like that, you never know who you will meet.

 OUSTINS FISH NIGHT